IRS Criminal Penalties: Tax Evasion, Filing False Tax Return, Not Filing

 Filing a Fraudulent Return Penalty or Charge

-This is a felony, and a form of fraud.
+It is a felony and a form of fraud.
 This is more common than tax evasion simply and less severe.
 It carries up to 3 years in prison, and up to $100k in fines.

 Tax Evasion Penalty or Charge

 This is a type of criminal felony whereby a taxpayer willfully uses illegal means to conceal or misrepresent financial details in order to evade tax laws and avoid paying taxes.
 If convicted, tax evasion carries up to 5 years in jail and up to $100k in fines.
 This is different than filing a false tax return.

 Failing to File a Tax Return (Not Filing) Penalty or Charge

 This is a misdemeanor, and normally civil tax penalties are assessed, instead of criminal.
 Although unlikely, you could face up to 1 year in jail and $25k in fines for each year you failed to file.
 One thing to note is that you can only face criminal charges for not filing a tax return (with civil penalties there is no time limit) if it was due no more than six years ago.
 As long as you file before the IRS contacts you, you are in the clear.
 This charge is more common than the former because the IRS only has to prove that you did not intend to file.

 Willfully Failing to Pay Estimated Taxes or Keep Records